EyobGob/ETS0587-14/Python/String Methods/README.md

 The str.endswith() method in Python mirrors str.startswith() but checks the end of a string instead of the beginning.
 Here's a comprehensive look: str.endswith() determines if a string ends with a specified suffix (substring).
 It returns a Boolean value: True if the string ends with the suffix, and False otherwise.

+# Day4
+# str.count() Method
+The str.count() method in Python is a built-in string function that returns the number of non-overlapping occurrences of a substring within a given string.
+Here's a comprehensive discussion:

+# str.replace() Method
+The str.replace() method in Python is used to create a new string where all occurrences of a specified substring (old) are replaced with another substring (new).

+# str.strip() Method
+The str.strip() method in Python is a powerful tool for cleaning up strings by removing unwanted leading and trailing characters.
+Here's a breakdown of its functionality:
+By default, strip() removes leading and trailing whitespace characters.
+This includes spaces, tabs (\t), and newline characters (\n).
+You can provide an optional chars argument to strip().
+This argument is a string specifying the set of characters you want to remove from the beginning and end of the original string.